 Email, password, coupon field… I’m gonna go online and search for that, they broke flow, gone outside, they might not come back.
 It’s not great to put the coupon field in the signup field if you can help.

-On web, separate landing page- big picture of your friend.
+On the web, separate landing page- the big picture of your friend.

 Doesn’t bother the normal flow.
 We can’t do this for mobile- iTunes doesn’t pass any info from the app store.
 You have no idea where this person came from.
 All you can do is show the generic flow.

 Yozio makes a fingerprint of your device, redirects to the app store- 2nd fingerprint.
 Made a connection between the link click and the app open.

 $25 dollars from your friend Tanya.
 Personalised experienced from a friend inviting you to Airbnb.
 Great experience for everybody who went through it.

 Caveats- Yozio accuracy isn’t 100%, so we included another way of inputting the Referral code from the settings menu- can still do it within 30 days of signing up.